noahehall/boat/README.md

 - move to nirvai once ADRs stabilize
 - add planned obsolescence & deprecation notice to nirvai scripts in favor of boat
   - boat should replace all bash scripts used by nirvai
+- offloading installs to nimble tasks
+  - perhaps even forwarding all requests to nimble tasks would simplify things